 The trucking industry generates over $700 billion in revenue every year and moves over 70 percent of all physical goods in the United States.
-As the foundation for our economy, the trucking industry facilitates everything from construction to manufacturing, grocery stores, and e-commerce.
+As the foundation for our economy, the industry facilitates everything from construction to manufacturing, grocery stores, and e-commerce.
 However, there are a few facts many people overlook when they think about trucking.

 Almost 6 percent of full-time jobs in the US are in the trucking industry